mattermost/docs/source/about/licensing-and-subscription.rst

 If you begin your subscription in the middle of a billing period, charges will be prorated.
 For example, if you signed up 6/15, we will charge you on 7/1 for the period 6/15 - 6/30.

-Similarly, if you end your subscription in the middle of a billing period, you will be charged pro rata.
-For example, if you cancel your account on 6/15 we will charge you on 7/1 for the period 6/1 - 6/15.
+Similarly, if you end your subscription in the middle of a billing period, charges will be prorated.
+For example, if you cancel your account on 6/15, we will charge you on 7/1 for the period 6/1 - 6/15.

 If you upgrade in the middle of a billing persiod, you will also be charged pro rata.
 For example, if a you upgrade from Starter to Professional on 6/15 we will charge you 7/1, with a single charge for Starter for the period 6/1 - 6/14 and Professional for the period 6/15 - 6/30.